k98kurz/simplebooks/dox.md

 #### Properties

-- details: A packify.SerializableType stored in the database as a blob.
+- details: A string stored in the database as text.
+Note that this will be changed to a packify.SerializableType stored as a blob in 0.4.0.

 ## Functions